Lyon loss hands Thiem fresh Roland Garros setback - RFI

 "It was an unexpected victory," said Norrie.
 "I played well and I could not be happier."

-Norrie will face either French qualifier Arthur Rinderknech or Italian sixth seed Jannik Sinner for a place in the semi-finals.
+Norrie will next face lucky loser Arthur Rinderknech after the 125th-ranked Frenchman shocked Italian sixth seed Jannik Sinner 6-7 (7/9), 6-2, 7-5.

 Greek second seed Stefanos Tsitsipas, the champion at the Monte Carlo Masters, eased into the last eight against Tommy Paul of the United States 6-1, 6-4.